About the Daniel Adamson

-SS Daniel Adamson is the UK’s last steam tug tender, built at Tranmere in 1903 for an Ellesmere Port - Liverpool passenger ferry and barge towing service.
-Later sold to the Manchester Ship Canal in 1921, as a tug and, with a new art deco double decker saloon, acted as the directors’ inspection vessel.
+She was built by the Tranmere Bay Development Co. (a fore-runner to the now famous Cammell Lairds) in 1903 for an Ellesmere Port-Liverpool passenger ferry and barge towing service, she was later sold to the Manchester Ship Canal in 1921, as a tug, and with a new art deco double decker saloon she acted as the directors' inspection vessel.

-Paul Atterbury, DAPS president and Antiques Roadshow expert said: “I am so pleased to hear that the HLF Round One application has now been approved.
+Paul Atterbury, DAPS president and Antiques Roadshow expert said: "I am so pleased to hear that the HLF Round One applicatoin has now been approved.
 This is a major step and the door is now open to the road that, hopefully, will lead to the fulfilment of all our hopes.
-It brings the dream of seeing ‘the Danny’ back in service a big step nearer to reality.
-It is also a vindication of all those hours, weeks and years of dedication and hard work by the volunteer team, without which this simply could never have happened.
-We all know it can be done.
-Now the nation is starting to believe us.”
+It brings the dream of seeing 'the Danny' back in service a bit step nearer to reality."

 Louise Ellman, Liverpool Riverside MP and Chair of the Transport Select Committee, said: "It is wonderful news to hear the Daniel Adamson's Heritage Lottery Fund bid has been revitalised.
 Not only will the ship be a piece of living, breathing Merseyside maritime history, but she will become an asset to be used by the whole community."